mozilla/gcp-ingestion/docs/ingestion-beam/index.md

 ## Republisher Job

 A job for republishing subsets of decoded messages to new destinations.
+Defined in the `com.mozilla.telemetry.Republisher` class ([source](https://github.com/mozilla/gcp-ingestion/blob/master/ingestion-beam/src/main/java/com/mozilla/telemetry/Republisher.java)).

 The primary intention is to produce smaller derived Pub/Sub topics so that consumers that only need a specific subset of messages don't incur